Binational Colorectal Cancer Audit (BCCA)

 |Purpose / Aims:|

-The Binational Colorectal Cancer Audit (BCCA) is a clinical quality registry established by the Colorectal Surgical Society of Australia and New Zealand (CCSSANZ).
-It was started as a clinical audit and is a surgeon-led surgical audit applicable to all surgeons who perform colorectal cancer surgery.
+The Binational Colorectal Cancer Audit (BCCA) is a clinical quality registry established by the Colorectal Surgical Society of Australia and New Zealand (CSSANZ).
+It was started as a clinical surgeon-led audit applicable to all surgeons who perform colorectal cancer surgery.

 BCCA collects information on patient and tumour characteristics, colorectal cancer management, complications of treatment, and clinical quality indicators relating to quality of surgical and hospital care.